FredsFactory/FreeCAD_AirPlaneDesign/README.md

 Feedback can be provided via the [discussion thread]() on the FreeCAD forums

 # Release Notes
+V0.2 : new release with parametric objects based on a dedicated UI.
+V0.1 : initial release based on sheet
 V0.001 11 July 2018: Initial version